 * See the map below all locations NOT in grey have higher loan limits.

 High balance conforming loan limits generally have interest rates slightly higher than those reserved for conforming loans yet still a bit lower compared to jumbo rates.
 A jumbo rate for a standard 30 year fixed rate loan might be as high as 0.50% more than a conforming loan.
 At the same time, a high balance rate in a designated area might be something closer to 0.125% to 0.25% greater than a standard conforming loan.

 Conforming, high balance conforming and jumbo loan programs offering different rates for the same loan program also means deciding how much to put down in order to obtain a new mortgage.
 A conforming and high balance conforming loan will ask for a down payment of as little as 5.0% of the sales price.
 When a down payment results in a first mortgage that is above 80% of the sales price of the home, private mortgage insurance, or PMI will be required for both a conforming and high balance conforming.
 There are no PMI policies available for jumbo loan amounts.

 There are instances where there is very little difference between the high cost limit and a jumbo loan.
 In instances such as these, it might be advisable for buyers to make the additional down reach the high cost balance, avoiding the jumbo loan amount.
 The result can mean a lower interest rate.
-If for example the loan amount is $780,000 and the high balance conforming limit is $765,000, it may make sense to go ahead and make the additional $15,000 down payment to get to the high balance limit.
+If for example the loan amount is $1,200,000 and the high balance conforming limit is $1,089,300,000, it may make sense to go ahead and make the additional down payment to get bring the loan limit within the high balance limit.

-Buyers that have questions can reach out to us by calling for by filling out the Quick Contact Form on this page.
+Buyers that have questions can reach out to us by calling or by filling out the Quick Contact Form on this page.